 Glaucoma is a relatively rare condition in cats that can occur suddenly and quickly cause blindness if left untreated.
-Today our Newtown vets and board-certified veterinary ophthalmologist explain more about this painful condition and the treatments available for cats suffering from glaucoma.
+Today our Newtown vets and board-certified veterinary ophthalmologists explain more about this painful condition and the treatments available for cats suffering from glaucoma.

 What is Glaucoma in Cats?